House Intelligence Committee votes to send documents to Mueller

 “Now, it’s not just what happens the day of the hearing and what they say under oath.
 It’s how does the information that the committees can obtain afterwards line up to what they said, and can it be used against them,” he said.
 “The stakes are now much higher.”

 No current administration officials will appear before the Oversight Committee this week.
-A scheduled public hearing with Cohen has been indefinitely postponed, while Cohen’s private interview before the Intelligence Committee was just rescheduled Wednesday for Feb.
+A scheduled public hearing with Michael Cohen has been indefinitely postponed, while his private interview before the Intelligence Committee was rescheduled Wednesday for Feb.
 28.

 But Walter Schaub, the former director of the U.S. Office of Government Ethics, will say in testimony submitted in advance of a hearing Wednesday that Trump “has not even tried” to address potential conflicts of interest between his role as president and his private businesses — underscoring what is expected to be a main area of focus for the committee.